 There are occasions in your pet’s life when it may have to go through surgery.

-It may seem a major step for you particularly if it is something you’ve never encountered before but here at Abercorn Vets we perform surgery on a daily basis and are well equipped and qualified to take your four-legged friends through the necessary procedure.
+It may seem a major step for you particularly if it is something you’ve never encountered before but we perform surgery on a daily basis and are well equipped and qualified to take your four-legged friends through the necessary procedure.

 Post-Operative Care of Your Pets

-Pet owners should follow Abercorn’s post-operative advice which includes;
+Pet owners should follow our post-operative advice which includes:

-- Keep your pet warm, dry and comfortable; avoid placing bed in extremes of temperature or in a draught.
+Keep your pet warm, dry and comfortable.
+Avoid placing their bed in extremes of temperature or in a draught.

-- Avoid activity such as climbing stairs and jumping onto furniture.
-Your pet’s judgement may not be as accurate after an anaesthetic and he may stretch the stitches.
+Avoid activities such as climbing stairs and jumping onto furniture.
+Your pet’s judgement may not be as accurate after an anaesthetic and they may stretch the stitches.

-- If accepted, give only light meals (e.g. prescription diets) for the first 24 to 48 hours unless otherwise specified.
+If accepted, give only light meals for the first 24 to 48 hours unless otherwise specified.

-- Stitches are usually removed in 10 – 14 days, however at Abercorn we often use “intradermal” sutures which don’t require removal.
+Stitches are usually removed in 10 to 14 days.
+However we often use intradermal sutures which don’t require removal.

-- The stitches placed in a cat spay wound may also be dissolving.
-If they are still present in 3 to 4 weeks, then return for a check-up to have them removed.
+The stitches placed in a cat spay wound may also be dissolving.
+If they are still present in three to four weeks, then return for a check-up to have them removed.

-- Check dressings/casts/splints at least twice daily for abnormal smells, discolourations, discharges, discomfort, etc.
+Check dressings, cast or splints at least twice daily for abnormal smells, discolourations, discharges or discomfort.